JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

   stored on the disk.
 If so, it is likely the case, that the targets are not part of the observations, but instead part of the data container metadata.
-An example would be a data container that represents a directory of images in the file system, in which each sub-directory contains the images of a single class.
-In that scenario, the targets are known from the directory names (i.e. the metadata).
-As such it would be far more efficient if the data container can make use of this information, instead of having to load an actual image from the disk just to access its target.
+An example would be a data container that represents a nested directory of images in the file system.
+Each sub-directory would then contain all the images of a single class.
+In that scenario, the targets are known from the directory names and could be part of some metadata.
+As such, it would be far more efficient if the data container can make use of this information, instead of having to load an actual image from the disk just to access its target.
 Remember that targets are not only needed during training itself, but also for data partitioning and resampling.

 The targets logic is in some ways a bit more complex than the :func:`getobs` logic.
 The main reason for this is that while